TRIQS/nda/doc/ex3.md

 As expected, the elements of the range are simply copied into the array.

-@subsection ex3_p5 Initializing an array manually
+@section ex3_p5 Initializing an array manually

 We can also initialize an array by assigning to each element manually.
 This can be done in different ways.